DerGuru/The-Resonant/New Chapters/Part1/P1-12_The_Meeting.md

 Jason frowned.
 "What do you mean?"

-"Entities like this—if we're considering them as potential allies or helpful forces—they often have their own agendas.
+"Entities like thisâ€”if we're considering them as potential allies or helpful forcesâ€”they often have their own agendas.
 If your agenda happens to align with theirs, it can be incredibly beneficial.
 But the moment those interests diverge..."
 He let the implication hang in the air between them.

 "So you're saying I should be careful," Jason said flatly.